tomjoht/tomjoht.github.io/_posts/2023/11/2023-11-22-1-why-reread-zen-and-art-of-motorcycle-maintenance.md

 Pirsig was a technical writer back in the 1970s and worked on missile systems maintenance documentation (see this [interview here](https://www.youtube.com/watch?v=ENeYNqwK_8g) for Pirsig's full backstory).
 I mostly document software, so there might be a lot of differences in documenting missiles versus documenting APIs.
 One difference might extend to working with physical machines (like motorcycles) versus code, but many principles are the same.
 I think ethically, it must have been difficult to document technological weapons.

-## Non-parallels: mental illness, theories of philosophy
+## Non-parallels: mental illness, theories of philosophy, maintenance skills

 Despite these parallels with _Zen and the Art of Motorcycle Maintenance_ (ZAMM), I've never struggled with mental illness nor have I undergone electroshock therapy, as the ZAMM narrator has.
 (It's not mentioned explicitly in the book, but it's assumed the narrator had a form of schizophrenia.)